View the CV as a pdf:

 As a member of the BNA I took full advantage of the Association’s activities, attending talks and symposia to broaden my understanding of various neuroscience topics.
 Furthermore, I contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin allowing me to demonstrate and further hone my academic writing skills.

-I delivered lectures to Master's students of the Charité's Medical Neurosciences programme, with topics on: basal ganglia anatomy, physiology, and pathophysiology; research methods for invasive neurophysiology; and electrophysiological biomarkers of movement disorders in invasive neuronal recordings.
+I led teaching of the Charité's Medical Neurosciences Master's programme modules on clinical neuroscience and invasive neurophysiology.
+Topics included: basal ganglia anatomy, physiology, and pathophysiology; research methods for invasive neurophysiology; and electrophysiological biomarkers of movement disorders in invasive neuronal recordings.

 In this seminar series for Master's students, I supervised the topics of generalised eigendecompositions (common spatial pattern filters, spatio-spectral decomposition, etc...) and oscillatory connectivity in neuroimaging.